x-limitless-x/blakedrumm.com/_posts/2026-08-07-vscode-ai-council.markdown

 The installer includes several controls intended to keep the workflow understandable and recoverable:

-- Existing generated agents and VS Code settings are backed up before modification.
+- Existing generated agents and VS Code settings are backed up before modification, and only the newest ten backup runs are retained.
-- The script does not enable global tool auto-approval.
+- The script does not enable global tool auto-approval and does not enable unrestricted recursive agents.
 - The update check reads a version string only.
 It never downloads or executes remote code, and a failed check does not stop the installation.
-- Reviewer agents have no subagent tool, which caps the delegation depth.
+- Reviewer agents have no subagent tool, which caps the delegation depth at two levels.
 - Experts cannot edit the repository; the coordinator owns shared changes and validation.
-- Model names are checked before being inserted into generated YAML.
+- Model names are checked before being inserted into generated YAML, including Unicode line terminators and noncharacters that a YAML parser would treat differently from the validator.
+- Agent and settings files are read with strict UTF-8 decoding, so invalid bytes fail before anything is backed up or modified.
-- The JSON settings update is parsed and verified after it is written.
+- The settings editor only touches root properties, rejects duplicate root keys, leaves nested lookalike keys alone, and detects a concurrent change before committing.
+The result is parsed and verified after it is written.
-- Every generated agent is checked after installation.
-- Stale council agents in the selected target directory are backed up before removal.
+- The full roster is validated in memory before any live agent file is touched, a named mutex blocks overlapping runs, and a failed activation rolls back both the agent files and the original setting.
+- Only files whose front matter matches what this installer emits are treated as stale council agents, and nothing is deleted through a junction or symlink in the agent path.
 - The final output lists installed agents, reviewer relationships, settings, backup paths, and next steps.

 The council uses repository source, reproducible tests, runtime behavior, official documentation, and diagnostics to settle technical questions.
 Agreement between models is not treated as evidence by itself.

+Every role is also told that what it reads is data, not instructions.
+A repository file, a web page, or a tool result that tells an agent to change scope, run something, or set a rule aside is reported as a finding rather than obeyed, and the coordinator builds every command from your request and its own reading instead of copying one out of content it read.

 ---

 ## :warning: Important Limitations

 - The installer is currently Windows-specific.
-- Tier selection and the one-review-per-expert rule are prompt instructions; the no-further-delegation reviewer boundary is the structural control.
+- Tier selection, the one-review-per-expert rule, and the code-removal gate are prompt instructions; the no-further-delegation reviewer boundary is the structural control.
 - Model availability varies by GitHub Copilot account and VS Code version.
 - Model names must match the VS Code model picker, including capitalization.
+Names passed with `-Models` are not checked against the VS Code catalog, and the installer says so.
+- With a single configured model, Tiers 2 and 4 are marked unavailable and the remaining review is a self-critique rather than independent cross-model evidence.
 - `-NonInteractive` without `-Models` reuses an earlier installation in the target directory when one exists, and otherwise falls back to a built-in default pair that may not be available to every account.
 - The recommended set is only as good as the catalog it was detected from.
 With `-ModelCatalog`, no size categories are available, so the picker falls back to weaker name-based rules.
 - Changing from user scope to workspace scope, or the reverse, does not remove files from the old scope.